 Lucille didn’t bother collecting her blue uniform when she was promoted to Zephyr-Alpha-Blue.
 In fact, she never collected her purple uniform when she commanded Z-Purple.
 She kept wearing red since she first put it on.
 She looked good in red.
 Charlie looked good in yellow.
 Daisuke looked good in green.

 Charlie sat at the table behind her.
 Daisuke rolled beside him in his wheelchair.
 “You requested us, Commander?”

 “I’ve considered Akayama’s video-confession.”
-Both lieutenants were twice her age, so Lucille conveyed authority by standing straight and broadening her shoulders.
+Both of them were twice her age, so Lucille conveyed authority by standing straight and broadening her shoulders.
 “I understand why it was kept secret, but the truth is coming out eventually.
 Luckily nothing in the video changes our situation.
 We’re still protecting the galaxy from the Hurricane.
-We’ll reveal its origin if and when it becomes relevant or after the Hurricane is destroyed.”
+We’ll reveal its origin if and when it becomes relevant, or after the Hurricane is destroyed.”

 “Destroyed?”
 Charlie squinted, which shifted his eye-patch.
 “The whole thing?
 The cosmic horror that ate the universe?”

-“Aim high, Lieutenant,” said Lucille.
+“Aim high, I tell ya,” said Lucille.
 “Tell me: Akayama died transmitting a virus to a Hurricane Planet.
 Did it work?
 Did you check?”

 Charlie and Daisuke hung their heads.
 “We never considered it,” said Daisuke.
 “We had other concerns at the time.”

 “Yes, Commander.”
 Daisuke bowed his head.
 “I request you speak with Eisu and Fumiko, pilots of ZAR and ZAO.
-I respect the young commanders, but I saw them smoking a cockroach after training yesterday.
+I respect the young Zephyrs, but I saw them smoking a cockroach after training yesterday.
 They’re two years underage.”

 “Send them up.”
 As soon as Charlie and Daisuke left in an elevator, Lucille retrieved her breakfast from under the table; she’d nicked a plastic-wrapped sandwich from the mess-hall.
 She unwrapped it and watched her robot-pilots finish breakfast below her balcony.
 She ate ravenously.
 Such was the life of a Lunar Commander: no time to linger over food.